Major in Film Studies

 Please note that 175 and 176 may not count towards elective credit.

-9. One course in cultural minority and non-U.S. cinemas: African American and Diaspora Studies 150 (Reel to Real), Asian Studies 212 (Explorations in Japanese Animation), Asian Studies 226 (Martial Arts Literature and Film), French 210 (French and Francophone Cinema), German 244 (German Fairy Tales), German 270 (German Cinema), German 273 (Nazi Cinema), Italian 240 (Modern Italian Cinema), Italian 294a (Space and Identity in Contemporary Italian Film), Jewish Studies 136W (Imaging the Alien: Jewish Science Fiction), Portuguese 203 (Brazilian Popular Culture), Russian 243 (Russian Cinema), Spanish 208 (Advanced Conversation through Cultural Issues in Film), Spanish 226 (Film and Recent Cultural Trends in Spain).
+9. One course in cultural minority and non-U.S. cinemas: African American and Diaspora Studies 150 (Reel to Real), Asian Studies 212 (Explorations in Japanese Animation), Asian Studies 226 (Martial Arts Literature and Film), French 210 (French and Francophone Cinema), German 182 (War on Screen), German 244 (German Fairy Tales), German 270 (German Cinema), German 273 (Nazi Cinema), Italian 240 (Classic Italian Cinema), Italian 294a (Space and Identity in Contemporary Italian Film), Jewish Studies 136W (Imaging the Alien: Jewish Science Fiction), Portuguese 203 (Brazilian Popular Culture), Russian 243 (Russian Cinema), Spanish 208 (Advanced Conversation through Cultural Issues in Film), Spanish 226 (Film and Recent Cultural Trends in Spain).

 10. One course in film and the other arts: Art Studio 120 (Photography 1), Art Studio 122 (Digital Imaging I), Art Studio 160 (Digital Animation I), Art Studio 171 (Video Art), Art Studio 173 (Interactive Portable Media and Cell Phone Art I), Art Studio 220 (Photography II), 222 (Digital Imaging II), Art Studio 260 (Digital Animation II), 271(Video Art II), 273 (Interactive Portable Media and Cell Phone Art II), History of Art 222(British Art: Tudor to Victorian), History of Art 231 (20th century European Art), Music Literature 183 (Music, The Arts and Ideas), Music Literature: 264 (Exploring the Film Soundtrack), Theatre: 110 (Intro to Theatrical Production), Theatre 171 (Martians, Mobsters, Monsters Magnums: American Movie Genres), Theatre 203 (Contemporary Drama and Theatre), Theatre 212 (Scenery and Properties), Theatre 213( Lighting and Sound), Theatre 214 (Costuming and Makeup), Theatre 219 (Acting), Theatre 230 (Play Direction).